WeissNurDerHopper/HopsitHelferSetup/README.md

-A complete setup to Install NeoHopsit, Lazy and a few other plugins.
+A complete setup to Install NeoHopsit, Lazy and a Colourscheme.